 The Municipalities

 Here you will find the municipalities’ recruitment pages.
-On the recruitment page you have to choose Swedish, Ruotsi, as the language of choice, Ilmoituksen kieli, to find the Swedish job advertisements.
+On the recruitment page you have to choose Swedish (ruotsi) as the language of choice (ilmoituksen kieli) to find the Swedish job advertisements.

 Private Sector

 Folkhälsan: Folkhälsan is the largest Swedish-language social services and healthcare organisation in Finland.
 Folkhälsan provides services within the field of social services and healthcare, for example care for the elderly and child protection services.
 You can also work for Folkhälsan at their daycare centers and after-school clubs, or with children, young people and adults with disabilities.
 Folkhälsan also has a research center.
+Here you will find all their open positions in Swedish.

 At Barnavårdsföreningen you can find jobs working with children and families.